Memory Resizing

 Resize 4 80 48 72 -8 // Reuse released memory next iteration

 OK.
 That also seems to be holding.
-But can we show that holds for all values of B?
-Also this is a bit anecdotal can we actually show this relationship actually hold?
+But can we show that it holds for all values of B?
+Also, this is a bit anecdotal.
+Can we show this relationship holds?
 Time to break out some maths (not math as my American cousins seem to insist on for the shortening of mathematics).

 So the size S of any block after n resize operations will be: